 Bosque del Rio Tigre Lodge

 Bosque del Rio Tigre is a small lodge near the town of Dos Brazos in the center of the Osa Peninsula.
-Around the trails at Bosque del Rio Tigre are Black-faced Anthrush, White-throated Crake, Scarlet Macaw, Bronzy Hermit, White-tipped Sicklebill, Charming Hummingbird, Black-striped and Long-tailed Woodcreepers, White-throated Shrike-Tanager, Red-breasted Meadowlark and perhaps Uniform Crake if you're there in the dry season.
+The list of birds around Bosque del Rio Tigre include Black-faced Anthrush, White-throated Crake, Scarlet Macaw, Bronzy Hermit, White-tipped Sicklebill, Charming Hummingbird, Black-striped and Long-tailed Woodcreepers, White-throated Shrike-Tanager, Red-breasted Meadowlark and perhaps Uniform Crake if you're there in the dry season.
 There are not a lot of antbirds in southwestern Costa Rica, but of the ones found on the Osa Peninsula, I saw nearly all of them at Bosque.
 Abraham Gallo is the on-site bird guide for Bosque del Rio Tigre and his skills are excellent.
 The endemic Mangrove Hummingbird can almost always be found on a short drive to the coast if Abraham is guiding.

-Bosque del Rio Tigre lodge is also one of the few places (or perhaps the only place) where you can get an adequate visual sighting of a Little Tinamou which can sometimes come close to the lodge.
-Turquoise and Yellow-billed Cotingas are sometimes seen on one of the trails, but observations may depend on fruiting trees.
+Bosque del Rio Tigre lodge is also one of the few places (or perhaps the only place) where you can sometimes get an adequate visual sighting of a Little Tinamou.
+One trail produced both the Turquoise and Yellow-billed Cotinga, but observations may depend on fruiting trees.
 Add birds like Marbled Wood-Quail and Black-cheeked Ant-Tanager to the math, and you have a special place.